Case Study #148: Aluminum Rolls

-Problem: The spools have an inner and outer wall between them, which an end-effector could be inserted.
-However, the opening between the spool walls is curved and has spokes which create four quadrants and only a 3/4″ height into which an end-effector can be inserted.
-In addition to supporting the weight of the spool, the end-effector must slide the spool off the spindle.
+Problem: The aluminum rolls have an inner and outer wall between them, which an end-effector could be inserted.
+However, the opening between the roll walls is curved and has spokes which create four quadrants and only a 3/4″ height into which an end-effector can be inserted.
+In addition to supporting the weight of the roll, the end-effector must slide the spool off the spindle.

-Application: Remove aluminum spools wound with rubber strands from the horizontal spindles on a winding machine and transfer them to a cart with horizontal shafts.
+Application: Remove aluminum roll wound with rubber strands from the horizontal spindles on a winding machine and transfer them to a cart with horizontal shafts.

 Solution: Vertical Lift Cylinder with 48″ of vertical travel and 360° operator limited rotation.
-Poke end-effector with two curved forks to fit into two of the four openings in the spool.
-A lever at the end of each fork is power rotated to trap the spool on the forks.
-The trapped spool can then be pulled off of the spindle.
-Manual rotation of poke end-effector about its horizontal axis for aligning forks with spool openings.
+Poke end-effector with two curved forks to fit into two of the four openings in the roll.
+A lever at the end of each fork is power rotated to trap the roll on the forks.
+The trapped roll can then be pulled off of the spindle.
+Manual rotation of poke end-effector about its horizontal axis for aligning forks with roll openings.